Data Storage on Your Computer's Disk - Part 1

 - I'm no expert in any of these topics so please reach out to via the feedback form if you spot any errors in my understanding that you would like to correct.

-A bit about data structures on disk #
+A bit about data storage on disk #

 I'll be using some words repeatedly in this section so I thought it'll be a good idea to list them here as a reference.
 I'll explain how they fit together in more detail later on, so stay with me!